 Under the H-1B and LCA regulations there are complex regulations relating to required wages, posting requirements, notice requirements and recordkeeping requirements.
 Failure to comply with each and every regulations can result in fines for each failure in compliance and can even lead to debarment from the H—1B program for an extended period of time.

 Our attorneys have extensive experience with advising employers with regard to their obligations under the H-1B and LCA regulations to ensure full compliance with all applicable regulations.
-Rogers & Rogers has experience with auditing employers to assess where they stand as it relates to H-1B and LCA compliance and in preparing and implementing plans to bring employers into compliance.
+Rogers & Rogers, PC has experience with auditing employers to assess where they stand as it relates to H-1B and LCA compliance and in preparing and implementing plans to bring employers into compliance.